 In the early years of their marriage, Saint Nonna concentrated on raising her children as strong Christians, while also seeing to their education.
 The brilliance of her son Gregory, both as a theologian and as a philosopher, is the best evidence of her success.
 His written words about her also show his love and admiration for her: "What time and place of prayer ever eluded her?
 She was drawn to this each day before anything else, and she had complete faith that her prayers would be answered."

 The elder Gregory attended the Ecumenical Council of Nicaea and was baptized there.
 He was ordained to the priesthood, and later was made Bishop of Nazianzus.
 Nonna was made a deaconess.
 Both of them gave tireless and loving service to the people around them.
 Their nephew Amphilocius became Bishop of Iconium, joining them in faithful service.

 In her later years, Nonna experienced the greatest loss a mother can have, not once but twice.
 In the space of two years, her youngest son died, and then her daughter.
 Though she bore these deaths as God's will, her distress affected her once-vigorous health so that she became weak and had little appetite for food.

 Her son Gregory describes a dream which restored his mother's health: "It seemed to her that I...had appeared to her suddenly by night with a basket of the whitest bread.
 Then I blessed these loaves with the Sign of the Cross, as is my custom, and I gave her to eat, and with this her strength increased."
 Saint Nonna lived for several more years, spending most of her time praying in church after her husband's death.

-In a reading for today, Saint Paul writes (I Corinthians 3: 9) that "we are God's fellow workers."
+Saint Paul writes in I Corinthians 3: 9 that "we are God's fellow workers."
 Saint Nonna, in her many roles, fulfilled that one as well.